10 Essential Landscape Photography Accessories I Can't Live Without

 An L Bracket allows you to switch from horizontal to vertical with ease whilst maintaining the centre of gravity on top of the tripod and has meant I've been able to capture some great sharp telephoto vertical shots with a long zoom lens that I never would have dreamed possible before.

 If you want to take long exposure images with filters or in very low light you can generally rely on using your camera's inbuilt 2, 5 or 10 second timer for exposures up to 30 seconds.
 But what happens when you want to take a really long exposure?
-Then you have to be able to use BULB mode, and to successfully do that you need a remote control timer.
+Then you have to be able to use BULB mode, and unless your camera has a built-in BULB timer, you’ll need an external remote control timer.
 These are relatively inexpensive and you don't need a named brand, they all do the job.
 You can choose from a wired or wireless version, the advantage of wireless is that you can be a decent distance away from your camera and still press the shutter button, pretty handy if you want to capture a selfie!
-If you choose one that has an ability to set a sequence you can even set up a timelapse which is also handy for star trails, then you can set and forget and sit in the warmth of the car on a cold night!
+If you choose one that has an intervalometer you can even set up a time-lapse which is also handy for star trails (like in the image below).
+If you are close enough to your camera, you can set and forget and sit in the warmth of the car or just go back inside on a cold night!

 Not all memory cards are created equal.
 For a start, you need to get a memory card that has sufficient capacity, better still have more than one in case one fails.
 But memory cards also have different speeds and abilities so make sure you do your research as to what will work for your camera and the style of photography you do.
 If you need to take high speed images of wildlife or sports action for example, you'll want a memory card that doesn't buffer and stop taking photos once you've clicked a few shots.
-I use Lexar Professional 150 MB/S - I don't often shoot in high burst mode so for me this is plenty fast enough, but do your research before jumping in!
+I use 4 x Lexar Professional 270 MB/S - I don't often shoot in high burst mode but for capturing action like birds in flight or kids on the football field having a fast read/write speed is essential, so do your research before jumping in!

 PhotoPills is without a doubt THE best smartphone app ever invented for landscape and astrophotography.
 I would be lost without it, in fact many of the shots I have been able to capture are only as a result of the planning and research I've done via this app in advance.
 It costs about $18 NZD (at time of writing) but I'd pay this over and over for all the help it has given me over the years.